junaid109/ProEvoSoccerUnity/README.md

 - Clone the repository to your local machine.
 - Install the latest version of Unity (version 2021.3.20f1 or later).
 - Open the Unity project and load the game scene.
-- Build and run the game on a PlayStation 2 emulator or a physical PlayStation 2 console.
+- Build and run the game on a WINDOWS, LINUX OR MAC

 # Features
 - Updated graphics and improved gameplay mechanics.
 - New game modes, including a tournament mode and online multiplayer.
-- Support for both emulated and physical PlayStation 2 consoles.
+- Support for WINDOWS, LINUX OR MAC.
-- Controller support for PlayStation 2 controllers and other compatible controllers.
+- Controller support for PC keyboard or game controllers ps4, xbox.

 # Contributing
 We welcome contributions to the project!
 If you would like to contribute, please follow these steps: